A Guide for Ecological Consultants

 Input into any Nature Based SUDS scheme must be carried out early in the design process.
 For certain developments the Nature Based SUDS scheme will comprise much of the Net Benefit for Biodiversity for that particular site.

-- A location map and a clearly annotated map/plan(s) illustrating key wildlife/ecological features before development (eg phase 1 map, UK hab, building plans showing bat roosts)
+- A location map and a clearly annotated map/plan(s) illustrating key wildlife/ecological features before development (eg phase 1 map, UK hab, building plans showing bat roosts).
+This would normally be included in the PEA.

 Planning